 In other words, Google sees the phrase “corporate credit card” as being similar to “business credit cards.”
 That means if you use the word “corporate” instead of “business,” you would still rank for both terms.

 Instead of trying to write keyword-rich content, write content that is user-friendly.
 If you put your users first and you write what’s best for them, Google will naturally figure out what terms you should rank for and will place you there.

 Plus, no one wants to read keyword-rich content.
-If I mentioned the word “SEO” 100 times within this post because I want to rank for SEO, you’d get tired of reading Quick Sprout and probably stop linking to the site, which would hurt my rankings.
+If we mentioned the word “SEO” 100 times within this post because we want to rank for SEO, you’d get tired of reading Quick Sprout and probably stop linking to the site, which would hurt my rankings.

 Avoid writing keyword-rich content as it doesn’t help with rankings anymore.

 10. SEO is just links, code, and content